 Spelling Mastery lessons run for 20 minutes per day, four times a week and contain weekly reviews/tests to track and monitor student’s progress.
 Placement test results, completed at the end of the year, determine a student’s placement in a Spelling Mastery level.

-Mid term 4, the Leadership Team explored Reading Mastery – a direct instruction program designed to allow a child to become a fluent, skilled, and independent reader.
+The Leadership Team explored Reading Mastery – a direct instruction program designed to allow a child to become a fluent, skilled, and independent reader.
 We invited Toni Hatten-Roberts from COGlearn to Challis to provide an overview of Reading Mastery and the research and success behind the program.
-A consensus from the extended Leadership team (including coaches and lead teachers) was made to implement Reading Mastery for 2023.
+A consensus from the extended Leadership team (including coaches and lead teachers) was made to implement Reading Mastery at Challis.

 Reading Mastery has two main components – Reading and Language.
 In addition, it has a smaller spelling component.
-These three components will make up our literacy instruction time in 2023.
+These three components will make up our literacy instruction time.
 DI programs are orientated toward students’ skill proficiency rather than their age or grade level.
-In Term 4, a placement test was administered to every student in Kindergarten, Pre-primary and Year 1.
-These assessments gave each student a lesson start point within the Reading Mastery program that matched their current skill level.
-The results of which formed our class lists for 2023.

 © Challis Community Primary School